AladarMiao/JC-Project/README.md

-python3 -m venv env

-source env/bin/activate

-pip3 install ipykernel
+1. install Anaconda

-python3 -m ipykernel install --user --name=env

-pip install -r requirements.txt
+2. conda create --name tf --file requirements.txt

+3. conda activate tf

-open the notebook in that environment, and you should be good to go 
+4. open the notebook in that environment, and you should be good to go